-Accidents Involving a Pedestrian in Nebraska
+Accidents with a Pedestrian in Nebraska

 The traffic laws regarding pedestrians are chiefly concerned with protecting those on foot from being involved in an accident with a vehicle.
 Accidents between pedestrians and vehicles are often tragic and leave the victim with significant injuries.
 Despite these protective laws, accidents involving vehicles and pedestrians are all too common.
 Over the last decade Nebraska has averaged one vehicle accident involving a pedestrian every single day.
 These accidents can leave the victim and their families devastated and saddled with large medical bills.